locationtech/geowave/deploy/packaging/docker/README.md

 ## Step #4: Build GeoWave Artifacts and RPMs

-The docker-build-rpms script will coordinate a series of container builds resulting in finished jar and rpm artifacts built for each of the desired build configurations (ex: cdh5, hortonworks or apache).
+The docker-build-rpms script will coordinate a series of container builds resulting in finished jar and rpm artifacts built for each of the desired build configurations (ex: cdh5 or apache).

 ```
 export WORKSPACE="$(pwd)/geowave"